The Problem with Favicon Generators

 The Script

-The pipeline uses two tools: rsvg-convert for SVG-to-PNG rasterization
+The pipeline leans on two tools: rsvg-convert for SVG-to-PNG rasterization

 PNGs into a multi-resolution .ico.
-Both are available via Homebrew.
+Both come from Homebrew.

 The core loop generates each PNG size: